NiczSpeed/NiczSpeed/README.md

 <h1 align="center">Hi 👋, I'm Mateusz Libera</h1>
-<h3 align="center">Junior Java Software Engineer and a student of computer science at Silesian University of Technology.
-I am a person committed to the task at hand, pursuing my goals and dreams.
-In love with programming and learning new solutions, wholeheartedly devoted to Java. </h3>
+<h3 align="center">A Software Engineer specializing in Java and Spring, with over 2 years of experience in backend application development and nearly 2 years of experience working with Azure Cloud technologies.</h3>

 - 👨‍💻 All of my projects are available here [Repositories](https://github.com/NiczSpeed?tab=repositories)